SMS Compliance Guide for Business Texting

 You’ve opted out of our SMS services.
 You will not receive any additional texts.
 Have a great day!

 You should connect with your legal guidance to make sure you’re truly compliant with the regulations relevant to your brand.
-But here’s a quick SMS compliance checklist for the TCPA, HIPAA, and A2P 10DLC to get you started:
+But here’s our guide to SMS compliance for the TCPA, HIPAA, and more to get you started:

 As we mentioned above, the TCPA protects consumers from receiving messages that they don’t want to receive.
 TCPA compliance focuses on ensuring customers actually want to receive your texts.
 You must: